 Beyond his reporting, Lopez brings significant leadership and pedagogical experience to the ACFJ.
 He previously served as a journalism instructor at the Bulacan State University, teaching subjects such as news and feature writing, editorial writing, and media law and ethics.

-As coordinator, Lopez will act as the bridge between the professional industry and academic excellence, ensuring that the DVJ program remains reflective of current journalistic best practices.
+As DVJ program coordinator, Lopez will act as the bridge between the professional industry and academic excellence, ensuring that the DVJ program remains reflective of current journalistic best practices.

 The DVJ program is designed to provide experienced practitioners with theoretical and ethical approaches to journalism.
 The curriculum consists of four online step-ladder courses on media law and ethics, visual storytelling, and multimedia, and a specialized course.